rockstor/rockstor-doc/interface/overview.rst

 *PostgreSQL 10.6*, and *YouTrack official* Rock-ons.

 .. note::
-    Although some of the applications ran inside Rock-ons have an "Update" in their own user interface, it is generally not functional due to the nature of Docker containers.
+    Although some of the applications inside Rock-ons have an "Update" in their own user interface, it is generally not functional due to the nature of Docker containers.
 It is therefore always recommended to follow the procedure described above to update a Rock-on.